From the low $400’s

 What is Net Zero?

 A Landmark Net Zero Home uses zero gigajoules of energy over the course of a year.
 How does it work?
-We add a package of boosted energy efficient features into each home, including an ultra-efficient heating and cooling system, extra insulation, double coated triple-pane windows, and superior ventilation.
+We add a package of boosted energy-efficient features into each home, including an ultra-efficient heating and cooling system, extra insulation, double coated triple-pane windows, and superior ventilation.
 We then cover the roof with solar panels, making this home a powerhouse.
-The result—a super-efficient and airtight home, which adds up to an exceptional living experience and low energy bills for you!
+The result is a super-efficient and airtight home, an exceptional living experience and net zero energy bills for you.

 Landmark Homes is Edmonton’s Premier Net Zero Builder